MacOS Malware Development: 0x01

 Hello World!

-Pretty sophisticated, right?
-Now, to actually turn it into machine code that we can use for injection, it needs to be converted into a hexadecimal representation.
-This representation consists of a small series of bytes that represent executable machine-language code.
-It essentially represents the exact sequence of instructions that the processor will execute.
-For this, we can utilize objdump.
+Now, to actually turn it into machine code that we can use for injection, it needs to be turned into a hexadecimal.
+This consists of a small series of bytes that represent executable machine code. simply represents the exact sequence of instructions that the processor will execute.
+For this, we can use objdump

 ~ > objdump -d ./Hello | grep '[0-9a-f]:'| grep -v 'file'| cut -f2 -d:| cut -f1-6 -d' '|tr -s ' '|tr '\t' ' '| sed 's/ $//g'| sed 's/ /\\x/g'| paste -d '' -s | sed 's/^/"/'| sed 's/$/"/g'